zencd/free-xml-java-parser/README.md

         </wheels>
     </root>

-You may also mix all of them.
+You may also mix all the approaches.

 ## Parser usage